Glaciers on Mars

 Today, features interpreted as glaciers are largely restricted to latitudes polewards of around 30° latitude.
 Particular concentrations are found in the Ismenius Lacus quadrangle.
 Based on current models of the Martian atmosphere, ice should not be stable if exposed at the surface in the mid-Martian latitudes.
 It is thus thought that most glaciers must be covered with a layer of rubble or dust preventing free transfer of water vapor from the subliming ice into the air.
 This also suggests that in the recent geological past, the climate of Mars must have been different in order to allow the glaciers to grow stably at these latitudes.
 This provides good independent evidence that the obliquity of Mars has changed significantly in the past, as independently indicated by modelling of the orbit of Mars.
 Evidence for past glaciation also appears on the peaks of several Martian volcanoes in the tropics.

 Like glaciers on Earth, glaciers on Mars are not pure water ice.
 Many are thought to contain substantial proportions of debris, and a substantial number are probably better described as rock glaciers.
 For many years, largely because of the modeled instability of water ice in the midlatitudes where the putative glacial features were concentrated, it was argued that almost all glaciers were rock glaciers on Mars.
 However, recent direct observations made by the SHARAD radar instrument on the Mars Reconnaissance Orbiter satellite have confirmed that at least some features are relatively pure ice, and thus, true glaciers.
+Indeed, more analysis of SHARAD data led researchers to state that martian glaciers are 80% pure ice.

 Some authors have also made claims that glaciers of solid carbon dioxide have formed on Mars under certain rare conditions.

 Some landscapes look just like glaciers moving out of mountain valleys on Earth.
 Some appear to have a hollowed out center, looking like a glacier after almost all the ice has disappeared.
 What is left are the moraines—the dirt and debris carried by the glacier.
 These supposed alpine glaciers have been called glacier-like forms (GLF) or glacier-like flows (GLF).
 Glacier-like forms are a later and maybe more accurate term because we cannot be sure the structure is currently moving.
 Another, more general term sometimes seen in the literature is viscous flow features (VFF).